Hanabi-Live/hanabi-live/docs/INSTALL.md

 ## Installation for Development (Windows)

-If you want to install less stuff on your computer, you can alternatively follow the instructions for [Installation for Development (Docker)](#installation-for-development-docker), although this is not recommended.
+If you want to install less stuff on your computer, you can alternatively follow the instructions for [Installation (Docker)](#installation-docker), although this is not recommended.

 * Open a [Command Prompt as an administrator](https://www.howtogeek.com/194041/how-to-open-the-command-prompt-as-administrator-in-windows-8.1/).
 * Install the [Chocolatey](https://chocolatey.org/) package manager: